-For making the tzatziki to go with this souvlaki I’ve used coconut yogurt.
+For making the tzatziki to go with this chicken souvlaki I’ve used coconut yogurt.
 That might sound a bit strange but if you are intolerant of dairy this might be a great solution.
 I love the taste of this so try it before you say no.

 If you do not like coconut yogurt, of course you can go ahead and substitute for regular yogurt.
 If neither of those appeal to you you can also use mayonaise instead.

 For making the souvlaki I like to marinate the chicken overnight.
-That wat all the flavors have had sufficient time to be transferred to the chicken.
+That way all the flavors have had sufficient time to be transferred to the chicken.
 If you have less time, at least make sure you let the chicken stand for a minimum of 30 minutes.

 Serve with Greek salad

 I love serving the souvlaki with a big Greek salad and a good olive oil over the top.
 It instantly brings me back to good times and Greek vibes.
-I so hope that we will be able to travel to Greece or anywhere other than my own country somewhere in the very near future.

 - 400 gr chicken thigh in cubes